SARSEF 2020 Winners

 - With a small team: Teams of two or three students can decide on the same topic and work together to research and present.
 (But each of you must be involved in all parts.)

 - With a group or your whole class: Groups of four or more can do a project, as can entire classes.
-It is important that each student compile his or her own log book and help put the board together.
+It is important that each student compile their own logbook and help put the board together.

 Approval Before Experiment

-Before you start a project, there are several important rules.
-These are not only to keep you safe, but also to teach how scientists work.
-Elementary school students will start with the one page, Grades K-5 “Research Plan and SRC Approval Form.”
+Before you start a project there are several important checkpoints.
+These are not only to protect you, but also to teach the proper scientific protocols.
+Middle school students will use the Grades K-8 “Research Plan and SRC Approval Form.”

 See the form at: Gr K-8 SRC Approval Form 11-2